Budapest Basics Food and Drink Bars and Nightlife Activities Lifestyle Moving to Budapest

 Visit a Museum

-If you’re already headed to City Park (perhaps for a spa day at Széchenyi Thermal Bath?), then you’ll pass the Museum of Fine Arts in Heroes’ Square.
-If visiting Buda Castle is already on your list (and it should be–the panoramic views of the city are breathtaking!), then save some time for the National Gallery while you’re up there!
+If you’re heading to City Park for a spa day at Széchenyi Thermal Bath, don’t miss the Museum of Fine Arts located nearby in Heroes’ Square.
+If Buda Castle is on your itinerary (and it should be–the panoramic views are unforgettable!), make time for the National Gallery, which sits right within the castle grounds.

-And of course for a sobering look at one of Hungary’s darkest periods, a visit to the House of Terror will give invaluable insight to the time of fascist and communist takeovers.
+For a poignant look at Hungary’s darkest times, a visit to the House of Terror is a must.
+This museum offers valuable insight into the periods of fascist and communist rule.

 Taste Hungarian Cuisine